SocraticJunkieWannabe/HW4_WAD_PS5_GroupD/checklist.md

 Home page should be protected (only accessible to authenticated users).
 STATUS:

 Contact Us page (not protected) contains basic contact information.
-STATUS:
+STATUS: DONE

 Signup page allows user registration with email and password; resembles Figure 1a.
 STATUS:

 Login page allows registered user login with email and password; contains button to redirect to signup page; resembles Figure 1b.
 STATUS:

 Signup/Login Functionality: